nwoltman/uuid-token-generator/README.md

 The base of the key that will be generated (which is the number of characters in the `baseEncoding`).

 ### (readonly) keygen.keyLength : `Number`
 The length of the key that will be generated.
 The generated key will always be this length.
+Calculated as such: `keyLength = Math.ceil(bitSize / Math.log2(base))`